-Bharat graduated in law in 2011 and practiced independently as a litigator for about to two years.
-In 2013, at the age of 23, he secured First Rank in the prestigious Delhi Judicial Service Examination and joined as the youngest Civil Judge /Metropolitan Magistrate in his batch.
-Bharat trained both at the Delhi and the National Judicial Academy and served in various civil/criminal assignments in three and half years of judgeship.
+Bharat graduated in law in 2011 and practiced independently as a litigator for about two years.
+In 2013, at the age of 23, he secured the first rank in the prestigious Delhi Judicial Service examination and joined as the youngest Civil Judge /Metropolitan Magistrate in his batch.
+Bharat trained at the Delhi and the National Judicial Academies and served in various civil/criminal assignments in three and half years of judgeship.

-Bharat is also extremely passionate about writing and his columns, articles and interviews regularly feature in legal journals, newspapers such as Indian Express, Business Standard, Hindu, MINT, Business-line, CNBC TV-18, Financial Express, Bloomberg Quint, and other websites/magazines.
-Bharat has written more than 25 articles on a wide array of legal issues.
+Bharat is also extremely passionate about writing and his columns, articles, podcasts and interviews have featured on legal journals such as Bar and Bench, SCC Online, Live Law, etc. His views have also been featured in The Indian Express, Business Standard, Hindu, MINT, Business-line, CNBC TV-18, Financial Express, Bloomberg Quint, amongst others.

 INBA recently awarded Bharat the Young Lawyer of the Year Award in 2018.